james-t-larson/neutral-times-api/taskell.md

     * [x] Add columns for sentiment
 - Add management endpoint for prompts
     * [ ] Implment prompts spec in README
+- Add tests for Prompt model
+- bin/brakman should be added to my over commit hook.
+    > This is to make sure that it doesn't fail security checks in the actions